INSIGHTS

 “The municipality has an obligation to ‘walk the talk’ and demonstrate sustainable transition in action.” – Marcel Meijer, Mayor of Samsø Island

-As Denmark’s very first municipally owned Smartflower, the unit in front of the of Mayor’s Office is one part of this remarkable island’s goal to create a greater sustainable future for its residents.
+As Denmark’s very first municipally owned SmartFlower, the unit in front of the of Mayor’s Office is one part of this remarkable island’s goal to create a greater sustainable future for its residents.
 Samsø island is 100% powered by renewable energy and aims to be 100% fossil-fuel free by 2030.
-Smartflower aside, the island has other sustainable initiatives and projects, such as energy-optimized lighting, electric vehicle charging stations, and even an annual sustainability festival!
+SmartFlower aside, the island has other sustainable initiatives and projects, such as energy-optimized lighting, electric vehicle charging stations, and even an annual sustainability festival!

 1. Lee Richardson Zoo